yeselthangarita2017/Python-Coca-Cola_Stocks_Dashboard/README.md

 ## Questions answered on this dashboard

 1. What is Coca-Cola's dividend history?
-2. Does the high price increases or decreases year-of-year (YoY)?
+2. Does the high price increase or decreases year-of-year (YoY)?
-3. Does the close price increases or decreases year-of-year (YoY)?
+3. Does the close price increase or decreases year-of-year (YoY)?
 4. How has Coca-Cola performed compared to its industry peers, such as PepsiCo?
 5. Is Coca-Cola stock history showing reliable long-term investment based on their history data?